elegant-scipy/elegant-scipy/markdown/ch1.markdown

 > ["keyword-only" arguments](https://www.python.org/dev/peps/pep-3102/).
 > These are arguments that you have to call using a keyword, rather than relying
 > on position alone.
-> For example, with the `binned_boxplot` function we just wrote, you can call it
+> For example, you can call the `binned_boxplot` we just wrote like so:
-> like this:
 >
 >     >>> binned_boxplot(x, y, xlabel='my x label', ylabel='my y label')
 >